 - The enormous clump of pink bubblegum, which may or may not be the early genesis of Princess Bubblegum, giving Simon the can of chicken soup and the can opener, and then smiling at him.

-- Oddball as it is, Finn living a happy life, with a loving family is oddly sweet.
+- Oddball as it is, Finn living a happy life in the Pillow World, with a loving family is oddly sweet.

 - He named his children Jay and Bonnie, obviously after Jake and Princess Bubblegum (whose first name is Bonnibel).